-On Wednesday, February 24, 2021, please join AIR for a presentation and discussion on the differences in scores (or “score gaps”) between high-performing and low-performing students using Grade 4 and Grade 8 results from the 2019 Trends in International Mathematics and Science Study (TIMSS) study and recent data from the National Assessment of Educational Progress (NAEP).
+On February 24, 2021, AIR hosted a presentation and discussion focusing on the differences in scores (or “score gaps”) between high-performing and low-performing students using Grade 4 and Grade 8 results from the 2019 Trends in International Mathematics and Science Study (TIMSS) and recent data from the National Assessment of Educational Progress (NAEP).
 These data provide insights regarding equity within the U.S. and other education systems and can help inform important education policy discussions that aim to address performance gaps.
 (For the purposes of this webinar, high-performing students are those who scored in the 90th percentile, or top 10 percent, and low-performing students are those who scored in the 10th percentile, or bottom 10 percent.)

 - How large is the score gap between high- and low-performing students in mathematics and science in the United States compared to other education systems on TIMSS?
 And, how do these score gaps for U.S. states compare to each other on NAEP?